Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 Content

 Content is both a nurture channel and the fuel that powers every other channel.
-The content you share in nurture emails, promote through retargeting, and distribute on social media is the primary mechanism through which you deliver value and build trust.
+What you share in emails, promote through retargeting, and distribute on social is the primary mechanism through which you deliver value and build trust.

-For nurturing specifically, your content library should include assets mapped to every stage of the buyer journey:
+Your library should include assets mapped to every stage:

-- Awareness content: Guides, frameworks, and perspectives that help leads understand their problem.
-This is what you send in welcome sequences and early-stage nurture tracks.
+- Awareness: Guides, frameworks, and perspectives that help leads understand their problem (welcome and early-stage tracks).

-- Consideration content: Comparisons, evaluations, and ROI frameworks that help leads evaluate approaches.
-This drives MQL nurture tracks.
+- Consideration: Comparisons, evaluations, and ROI frameworks that help leads evaluate approaches (MQL track).

-- Decision content: Case studies, proof points, and implementation guides that help leads make a final decision.
-This supports late-stage nurture and SQL re-engagement.
+- Decision: Case studies, proof points, and implementation guides (late-stage and SQL re-engagement).

-- Expansion content: Best practices, advanced use cases, and benchmark reports that help existing customers extract more value.
-This powers customer expansion nurture.
+- Expansion: Best practices, advanced use cases, and benchmark reports (customer expansion).

-If your content library has gaps — and most do — prioritise building the content that supports the nurture tracks generating the most pipeline.
-Start with MQL nurture content, because that is typically where the highest conversion potential sits.
+If your library has gaps — and most do — prioritise content that supports the tracks generating the most pipeline.
+Start with MQL content; that is typically where the highest conversion potential sits.

 Social

-Social media plays two roles in a nurture strategy.
-First, it extends the nurture experience beyond email by showing up in the lead's social feed with relevant content and perspectives.
-Second, it builds the personal brand of the salespeople and executives who will eventually have conversations with these leads, creating familiarity and trust before the first direct interaction.
+Social plays two roles.
+First, it extends the nurture experience beyond email by showing up in the lead's feed with relevant perspectives.
+Second, it builds the personal brand of the salespeople who will eventually have conversations with those leads, creating familiarity before the first direct interaction.

-LinkedIn is the primary social channel for B2B nurturing.
+LinkedIn is the primary social channel for B2B nurturing, and LinkedIn's own sales blog regularly publishes data showing that buyers who follow vendor employees engage with sales conversations earlier and at higher rates.
 The tactics that work include:

 - Thought leadership posting.
 Having your founders, executives, and senior practitioners post regularly on LinkedIn means that leads in your nurture programme will naturally see your company's perspective in their feed, reinforcing the messaging from your email nurture.

 - Targeted content sharing.
-When you publish a new piece of content that maps to a specific nurture track, promote it on LinkedIn with targeting that includes the personas in that track.
+When you publish a new piece of content that maps to a specific nurture track, promote it on LinkedIn and other social channels — using PostEverywhere.ai for social scheduling to maintain a consistent presence — with targeting that includes the personas in that track.

 - Direct engagement.
 Your SDRs and AEs should be actively engaging with content posted by leads in their nurture programmes — liking, commenting, and sharing.
 This creates a personal connection that makes the eventual sales conversation feel natural rather than cold.